What Is Marinol and How It Relates to Medical Marijuana Use

-The elderly usually have a number of conditions, such as cardiovascular and neurological diseases — hence why they tend to use more medications.
+The elderly usually have several conditions, such as cardiovascular and neurological diseases, so they tend to use more medications.
 As a result, they are more susceptible to adverse THC effects.

 These patients are to be monitored closely and, according to recommendations, the best way to treat them is to administer their doses in the evening, thus avoiding most of the unwanted side effects.

 What Is Marinol to You?

 The topic of Marinol is yet another “natural vs. man-made” medicine discussion, with appealing arguments on both sides.

 Although Marinol sounds a lot like “marijuana,” it is not to be confused with the herb, neither chemically nor pharmacologically.